spollard/josh-works.github.io/_posts/2018-05-17-recommended_reading.md

 permalink: recommended-reading
 ---

-I like to read, and I often often making book recommendations to others.
+I like to read, and I often recommend books to others.

 The recommendations below are entirely non-fiction, but have provided great value to me in very specific ways.

-I mention some books "pair well" with other books, just as certain wines pair well with a certain foods.
-The ideas contained within certain books may compliment (or contrast) the ideas listed in the "pairs with" book.

 I've got ~30 book recommendations grouped into following categories: